Why Film in France?

 Complex Permits (3-4 weeks)

-For road closures, traffic control, archaeological sites, and large-scale productions requiring government coordination.
+Road closures, traffic control, archaeological sites, and government coordination.

 Key Permit Requirements